mohamedahmedawad93/promise-sub/README.md

 This webserver listens on port `8080`

+## Database
+We are using postgresql database as our backend.
+Please make sure that the postgres database scheme is identical to the one in scheme.sql

+## Before you start
+  1. make sure that rabbitmq is up and running
+  2. make sure that postgresql database is up and running
+  3. Make sure that the postgres database has a scheme identical to the one in scheme.sql
+  3. make sure to fully populate the production.ini file

+## .ini
+#### Make sure to fully populate the production.ini file before running
+  1. rabbit:
+      1. host (mandatory): the address host of the rabbitmq instance
+  2. database:
+      1. host (mandatory)
+      2. port (mandatory)
+      3. dbname (mandatory)
+      4. user (mandatory)
+      5. password (mandatory)

 ## Protocols
 It makes more sense to define protocols for machines to communicate with each other.
 This consumer implements two protocols for its users:
   1. Live protocol: the messages are processed in real-time one by one.